hectorLop/FundSimulatorRS/README.md

 ```

 ### Server mode
-Run the following command or `docker compose run` to start the server.
+Run the following command or `docker compose up` to start the server.
 ```
 cargo run -- --mode server
 ```